thruthesky/centerx/README.v2.md

   The maximum width of top banner will be 285px but it may be shown narrower when the screen size becomes smaller.

-## Banner management

-- Admin may set the point of a banner in `config.php` to 0.
-  Then users can advertise without any point.

-~~If a banner point in `config.php` is set to 0, then the banner can be deleted without stopping the banner when it is active.
-  That is because, when the banner stopped, the system sets 0 to `advertisementPoint` on database,
-    and the system considers if it is 0, the banner is inactive.
-    So, it is not a good idea to set the point of a banner to 0.~~~

 ## 버전 1.x 에서 위젯으로 출력하는 방법